hazelnut-99/thesis-playground/docs/slab-rebalancing-in-cachelib.md

 - semantics: if false, upon detecting allocation failures, the `PoolRebalancer` will be waked up (event-driven wake-up in addition to periodic wake-ups)

+-  **moveOnSlabRelease**
+-  default value: false
+-  semantics: if false, directly evict the victim slab when releasing, otherwise copy the items, kick out the oldest items to make room for them.

 ### Strategy-specific